MatiasOlivera/universe-theme/README.md

 It's [Iosevka](https://typeof.net/Iosevka/)

 #### Which icons do you recommend to use?
-I love Ayu icons.
-You need to install the `Ayu theme`
+I love `Monokai pro` icons.
+You need to install the `Monokai pro theme`

 #### What are the recommended editor settings?